Hello everyone. I hope you're well and you've had a good week.

 1. leisure activities

-When No. 1 Daughter was with us at Christmas we opened our presents together and one of the gifts she was given was a book of postcards that you could colour in yourself before sending off.
+When our daughter was with us at Christmas we opened our presents together and one of the gifts she was given was a book of postcards that you could colour in yourself before sending off.
 I thought that was a great idea as there are plenty of these colouring books for adults with pictures and patterns and one that has a practical use appealed to me.
 Later on I had to smile when our daughter sent us a thank you card, having coloured in a picture of a peacock, as we've spent some good times visiting places in our area where these beautiful birds roam around the grounds such as Whitley Hall (photos below).
 When I was browsing in Waterstone's Bookshop I saw a display of these books, including the one with the same designs.
 Using the rest of the money from a gift voucher I bought a tube of coloured pencils and a book of postcards.
 They will come in handy for sending notes to friends and family.

 2. visiting places